dl-study/dl-resource/syllabus_updated.md

 3. Feedforward Neural Network

 #### Practice:
-Build a NN to regognize handwriting digit.
+Build a NN to regognize handwriting digit (MNIST). (https://www.kaggle.com/c/digit-recognizer).
+Write source code from scratch or use libraries such as Theano, Tensorflow and Keras.
-Dataset: MNIST

 ## NN for NLP (Week 2, 3)
 1. Word Embedding